fruzsinaagocs/oscode/JOSS-paper/paper.md

 `(py)oscode`'s development was motivated by the need for a significantly more efficient solver for the evolution of early-universe quantum fluctuations.
-These perturbations are thought to have been stretched to macroscopic scales by a phase of accelerated expansion, cosmic inflation, to later become the large-scale structure we see today.
+These perturbations are thought to have been stretched to macroscopic scales by a phase of accelerated expansion of the universe (cosmic inflation), to later become the large-scale structure we see today.
 To understand the origins of structure it is therefore essential to model the perturbations and understand the physics involved in inflation. `(py)oscode` has been used to speed up the numerical evolution of quantum